What is Reflexology?

-Care and attention is paid to comfort throughout the treatment.
+Care and attention is paid to your comfort throughout the treatment.

-Because the physical therapy is focused on the extremities, with no need to remove clothing, there is less likelihood of sensation of personal space invasion and more scope to focus on deep breathing techniques, mindfulness, or simply ‘switching off’.
+Because the physical therapy is focused on the extremities, with no need to remove clothing, there is less likelihood of feeling any personal space invasion and more scope to focus on deep breathing techniques, mindfulness, or simply ‘switching off’.

-A course of regular Reflexology treatments in our centre in Chester allow continuity of care and development of a professional therapeutic relationship between practitioner and client that may sometimes feel missed in an increasingly time-pressured national healthcare system.
+A course of regular Reflexology treatments in our Chester centre allow continuity of care and development of a professional therapeutic relationship between practitioner and client that may sometimes feel missed in an increasingly time-pressured national healthcare system.

 Reflexology is used by many on a regular basis in order to maintain long term wellbeing.
-Most people can receive and benefit from Reflexology, provided they do not have any of the aforementioned contraindications.
+Most people can receive and benefit from Reflexology, provided they do not have any contraindications.